-This is a must-have for all California drivers whether you deserved your recent traffic violation or not.
-Fight Your Ticket & Win in California shows you how to determine if your ticket is beatable and how to challenge it successfully in court.
-Plus you’ll learn the right things to do and say if you’re stopped for future violations like:
+This is a must-have for all California drivers, including those who deserved their recent traffic tickets and those who didn't.
+Fight Your Ticket & Win in California shows you how to determine if your ticket is beatable and how to challenge it in court.
+It also helps you decide whether to get a lawyer involved.
+Further, you’ll what to do and say if you’re stopped for future violations like:

 David Brown practices law in the Monterey, California area, where he has represented both landlords and tenants in hundreds of court cases -- most of which he felt could have been avoided if both sides were more fully informed about landlord/tenant law.
 Brown, a graduate of Stanford University (chemistry) and the University of Santa Clara Law School, also teaches law at the Monterey College of Law.